 Hugelkultur is German for “hill culture.”
-Hugelkultur employs nontoxic and noninvasive logs and branches, fallen leaves, grass clippings, straw, cardboard, food waste, dead things the cat brings in, spent grains from the local brewery, seaweed, manure from chickens, rabbits, horses, etc., compost, whatever biomass is available, and topped with soil.
+Hugelkultur employs nontoxic and noninvasive logs and branches, fallen leaves, pine and fir needles, grass clippings, straw, cardboard, food waste, dead things the cat brings in, spent grains and coffee grounds from the local brewery and coffeehouse, seaweed, manure from chickens, rabbits, horses, etc., compost, whatever biomass is available, and topped with soil.
 Into this nutrient rich pile herbs, flowers, and food are planted.
 One hugelkultur hill or several hills, aka “guilds,” create high-yielding low-maintenance food/herb gardens using native forests as a model.

 Here we’ll see the construction of a small – 6 feet across – Hugelkultur guild.

 First step is larger logs.
 Keep in mind that this is a small guild, hence the first logs would be on the smaller size.

-On top of the logs are a succession of every growing smaller sticks.We had willow available to us, so that’s what we used for even smaller sticks and added the leaves.
-Willow contains indolebutyric acid, a rooting hormone that helps to give the newly planted plants a leg up in establishing themselves.
-Small traces of this rooting compound is also found in honey!
+On top of the logs are a succession of ever growing smaller sticks.We had willow available to us, so that’s what we used for even smaller sticks and added the leaves.
+Willow contains indolebutyric acid, a rooting hormone that helps to give the newly planted plants a leg up in establishing their roots.
+Small traces of this rooting compound is also found in honey.

 Our last layer is good, rich topsoil.
 Again, we got ours from under trees in the forest where bugs, including worms, and mycelium are plentiful.
 Garden stores sell mycelium compost and topsoil.
-Add a few handfuls of red wrigglers – they love living in Hugelkultur guilds!
+Add a few handfuls of red wigglers – they love living in Hugelkultur guilds!
 Take care to completely cover the bottom layers of logs and twigs.
-This ensures that sun and air won’t wick much needed water from exposed logs.
+This ensures that sun and air won’t wick the much needed water from exposed logs.

 After a good watering, we stood back and the chickens came in to scratch the whole thing to pieces!
 The fence doesn’t look that great, but it does give the guild time to establish itself.